intentional-mitsake/Charon/README.md

 **Health check recovery**

 Killed backend-2 mid-run.
 After 3 consecutive active check failures, it was removed from rotation.
 Restarted it.
 After 2 consecutive passes it was restored.
 All other traffic continued uninterrupted throughout.

+**Circuit breaker**

+Killed backend-2 mid-run.
+After the failure threshold was crossed on live traffic, the breaker opened — subsequent requests to that upstream returned `503` immediately without dialing.
+After the cooldown, one probe request was let through; on recovery it closed the breaker and normal traffic resumed.

 ---